lisp-mirror/lqml/readme.md

 WIP
 ---

-Currently Linux/macOS/desktop only, will be extended to all platforms (including mobile); not so sure about Windows though...
+Currently Linux/macOS/desktop only, will be extended to mobile; not sure about Windows though.

 Description
 -----------

-A lightweight ECL based QML-only binding to Qt6.
+A lightweight ECL based QML-only binding to Qt5/Qt6.

 License
 -------

-Both ECL and Qt6 are LGPL.
+ECL and Qt5/Qt6 are LGPL.
 LQML can be considered public domain.

 TODO
 ----

-* port to CMake
 * make example work on android
 * make example work on iOS
 * add item model example
 * add sokoban example
+* port to CMake